ycheuk/skribblio/README.md

     disconnects as well)
   - added chooseRandomPlayer() function to choose a random player (for picking a player to draw for future) and stores it in variable chosenPlayer
+  - changed some css styles and colors because i said so >:) (feel free to change ofc if you don't like colors)